Azure/ResourceModules/modules/app/job/README.md

 ### Parameter: `roleAssignments.delegatedManagedIdentityResourceId`

 Optional.
-The Resource Id of the delegated managed identity resource.
+The Resource ID of the delegated managed identity resource.

 - Required: No
 - Type: string